NotTacoz/jacaranda/content/notes/archive/AE/CHEMISTRY/empirical formula calcs.md

 ---
-title: "empirical formula calcs <3"
+title: empirical formula calcs <3
+tags:
+  - AE
+  - chemistry
 ---
-#AE #chemistry
 ## empirical formula ahhhhhhhhhhhhhhhhhhhhhh
 more likely other schools won't do this calculation.
 BECAUSE IT IS YEAR 12!!!!!! typical question 100% will be there (pilling seal of guarantee)
 ### example q